 Dog-Friendly Accommodation in Spain

-Luckily, Spain is a lot more accommodating when it comes to finding somewhere for your dog to stay, compared to finding dog-friendly restaurants or transport.
+Luckily, Spain is more accommodating when it comes to finding somewhere for your dog to stay, compared to finding dog-friendly restaurants or transport.
 During our multiple visits to Spain, we’ve stayed in a mix of Airbnbs and hotels, and have never had an issue finding dog-friendly options.
 We even stayed on a boat at a marina in Tenerife for nearly a week!

-If you’re looking for dog-friendly accommodation in Spain, follow my instructions for finding dog-friendly options on Airbnb, Hotels.com and Booking.com.
+If you’re looking for additional dog-friendly accommodation options in Spain, follow my instructions for finding dog-friendly options on Airbnb, Hotels.com and Booking.com.
 With hotels, my preference is to book with Hotels.com, as the dog fee is usually displayed, but Booking.com will list more options in rural areas of Spain.

 One extra warning: book your accommodation well in advance in Barcelona, unless you’re prepared to spend up big.
 There’s not many cheaper options available in Barcelona, including Airbnbs, which are virtually banned, due to all Airbnbs requiring a license and no new licenses being granted.
 Add to the mix requiring something that is dog-friendly, and you’ll find not many accommodation options available to book and prices that are higher than elsewhere in Spain.